derrickmehaffy/CAPIv2-Docs/source/index.md

 `GET https://api.canonn.tech/grreport`

+Note that this endpoint will also include the related reports with the obelisks and obelisk groups

 <aside class="notice">By default "GET" requests are limited to 100 entries, see the filters info to increase this</aside>

 ---